urbantreelion/ece350-lab-manual/_lab2/USRP-IQ.md

 Why do you see the constellation plot of the I/Q plane get squashed from a circle into a square as you increase the power of the received signal?

 ---

+Look at the plot of the phase now. **Why does the phase ramp become a staircase?
+How does this relate to the constellation diagram?**

 ## IQ Transmitter